 Sunlight provides the perfect balance of wavelengths necessary for your plants to grow and thrive.
-But you’ll find that most homes are low in natural light, and unless you’re lucky enough to have a greenhouse or solarium attached to your home, providing sufficient light to your houseplants will likely be a challenge.
+But you’ll find that most homes are low in ideal natural light, and unless you’re lucky enough to have a greenhouse or solarium attached to your home, providing sufficient light to your houseplants will likely be a challenge.

 Luckily, artificial lights can substitute sunlight, stimulating photosynthesis and providing the right color spectrum for your houseplants to grow and flourish.
 With the correct information on how to use artificial lights for houseplants and the perfect grow lights, you can have happy houseplants all year round or even delicious tomatoes in the dead of winter.
 Isn’t that wild?